gkw0rld/Gym-Website-Project/README.md

-# To access the website click the below link:
+# To access the website, click the link below:
 https://gym-website-project.pages.dev/

 ## Getting Started with Create React App